jbhersch/the_tomautometer/README.md

 - Dense Hidden Layer
 - Output Layer

+The key component of this neural network is the embedding layer, which are commonly used in language processing neural networks.
+The embedding layer maps words to a high dimensional vector space where word similarity is expressed as closeness in the vector space.

 The python script, <a href="https://github.com/jbhersch/the_tomautometer/blob/master/src/cnn.py">cnn.py</a>, was used for training and testing.
 - Train Accuracy: 90.3%